 Why is this medication prescribed?

 Ipilimumab injection is used to treat melanoma (a type of skin cancer) in adults and children 12 years of age and older that cannot be treated with surgery or that has spread to other parts of the body.
 It is also used to help prevent melanoma from coming back after surgery to remove it and any affected lymph nodes.
 Ipilimumab injection is used in combination with nivolumab (Opdivo) to treat advanced renal cell carcinoma (RCC; a type of cancer that begins in the cells of the kidneys).
 It is also used in combination with nivolumab (Opdivo) to treat certain types of colorectal cancer (cancer that begins in the large intestine) in adults and children 12 years of age and older that has spread to other parts of the body and has worsened after treatment with other chemotherapy medications.
 Ipilimumab injection is also used in combination with nivolumab (Opdivo) to treat hepatocellular carcinoma (HCC; a type of liver cancer) in people who were previously treated with sorafenib (Nexafar).
 Ipilimumab injection is in a class of medications called monoclonal antibodies.
 It works by helping the body to slow or stop the growth of cancer cells.

 How should this medicine be used?

-Ipilimumab injection comes as a solution (liquid) to be injected intravenously (into a vein) over 90 minutes by a doctor or nurse in a hospital or medical facility.
+Ipilimumab injection comes as a solution (liquid) to be injected intravenously (into a vein) by a doctor or nurse in a hospital or medical facility.
 When ipilimumab is given to treat melanoma, it is usually given over 90 minutes once every 3 weeks for as long as your doctor recommends that you receive treatment.
 When ipilimumab is given with nivolumab to treat renal cell carcinoma, it is usually given over 30 minutes once every 3 weeks for up to 4 doses.

 Other uses for this medicine